-Following Raymond Watkinson’s death in early 2003 his unique personal scholarly Library was bequeathed to the University of Brighton where it is held as the Ray Watkinson Collection in the Centre for Research & Development in the College of Arts and Humanities & Architecture at Grand Parade.
-For many decades prior to his death, he lived in Brighton in a three-storey terraced house jam-packed with books, usually protected in brown paper covers, from top to bottom.
-Having taught at Brighton College of Art during much of the 1960s, he remained a keen supporter of its successor’s (the College of Arts and Humanities & Architecture’s) commitment to excellence in the history and practice of art and design.His extensive collection of rare books, which stretches back over three centuries contains numerous first editions and embraces his wide-ranging art, design, scholarly and political interests.
+Following Raymond Watkinson’s death in early 2003 his unique personal scholarly Library was bequeathed to the University of Brighton where it is held as the Ray Watkinson Collection at the Grand Parade buildings.
+For many decades prior to his death, Ray lived in Brighton in a three-storey terraced house jam-packed with books, usually protected in brown paper covers, from top to bottom.
+Having taught at Brighton College of Art during much of the 1960s, he remained a keen supporter of the institution's commitment to excellence in the history and practice of art and design.His extensive collection of rare books, which stretches back over three centuries contains numerous first editions and embraces his wide-ranging art, design, scholarly and political interests.
 These included the writings of William Morris, Pre-Raphaelite art and design, and the work and lives of wood engraver Thomas Bewick and social commentator and fine artist William Hogarth.

 In the years leading up to Watkinson’s death the Centre for Research & Development, supported by the then Dean of Faculty Professor Bruce Brown, arranged for the cataloguing of his entire collection.
 Alongside this a number of meetings were heldbetween Ray Watkinson and members of Faculty staff to discuss future arrangements for his book collection, often over a cup of tea or something stronger at his house in Tidy Street, Brighton, where he had lived for many of his later years.